Apurbo2k25/Final_Project/README.md

 Added Retake Quiz button

-Optional: Score graph with Chart.js
+Optional: Score graph using Chart.js

 Finalized responsive design

 Problems Faced:

-Chart didn’t display initially (Chart.js config issue)
+Chart didn't display (Chart.js config issue)

-Dark mode design was not appealing – had to redesign

-Leaderboard format was not proper in the beginning
+Redesigned dark mode for better UX

+Improved leaderboard format

 ✅ Day 4 – Backend Deployment & API Integration
-🔧 What I Did:
+What I Did:

-Deployed the Express.js backend to Render.
+Deployed the Express backend to Render

-Configured CORS to allow secure communication with my Netlify frontend.
+Configured CORS to allow frontend-backend communication

-Replaced local API URLs in the frontend with the live Render API endpoint.
+Replaced local API URLs with live Render endpoint

-Implemented a 1-second delay and 5-second cooldown to limit API call frequency.
+Implemented delay and cooldown to avoid API throttling

-Successfully connected frontend and backend, completing full-stack integration.

-Verified that the quiz loads and works correctly in real deployment.
+Verified frontend-backend integration in deployment

-⚠️ Problems Faced:
+Problems Faced:

-❌ CORS error: The browser blocked the API call due to missing Access-Control-Allow-Origin in the backend.
+❌ CORS error: Blocked API due to missing headers

-⏱️ Too many requests issue: OpenTDB was throttling due to rapid requests.
+⏱️ Too many requests: OpenTDB throttled responses

+How I Solved It:

-✅ Solved both by updating backend CORS policy and adding delay/cooldown in frontend.
+Updated CORS policy in backend

+Added 1-second delay and 5-second cooldown in frontend

 🎉 Outcome:

-The app is now fully deployed and functional online.
+App is fully deployed and functional online

-Successfully completed full integration and testing of all core features.
+Successfully integrated and tested all core features

+🎥 Demo Video
+🎬 Watch Demo Walkthrough

+(Upload to Loom, Drive, or YouTube and paste link here)

+📸 Screenshots
+(Optional – you can add a screenshot like this)

+💡 Challenges & Learnings
+Understood full-stack integration with real APIs

+Learned to fix CORS issues and request throttling

+Practiced dynamic DOM rendering, async JS, and frontend-backend coordination

+Explored data visualization with Chart.js

+📬 Contact
+If you have any questions or feedback, feel free to reach out via GitHub Issues or pull requests.